OlivierLD/raspberry-coffee/README.md

         - This can be modified or reverted at any time.
     - setup config (keyboard, locale, etc)
     - change pswd, hostname
-        - for the hostname, you might need to go a Terminal, reach `sudo raspi-config`, anf use `Network > Hostname`.
+        - for the hostname, you might need to go a Terminal, reach `sudo raspi-config`, and use `Network > Hostname`.
 - Reboot (and now, you can use `ssh` if it has been enabled above) and reconnect

 - From a terminal, run the following commands: